- Buyers Guide

 This leads to the second trend: the need for greater efficiency in the design flow.
 In many industries, headcounts and budgets are shrinking as competitive pressures drive shorter design cycles.
 If team members are using differing tools, they may need to convert or translate designs from one format to another—and this may cause inefficiency and errors.

 Several years ago, Open Access was introduced as a common database for custom IC design.
-Agilent adopted this database in its flagship simulation platform, Advanced Design System (ADS), and its EM simulation tools.
+Keysight adopted this database in its flagship simulation platform, Advanced Design System (ADS), and its EM simulation tools.
 Today, ADS 2014 provides several new features that increase interoperability and address the two main trends described above.
 As an example, ADS 2014 goes beyond the use of a common database for circuit and EM simulation.
 To help designers save time—and eliminate hundreds of mouse clicks—the software includes automatic EM simulation set-up and design partitioning.
 This automates the process of removing SMD and IC active devices and replacing them with EM ports in the design layout.

 Another addition is a next-generation PCB integration solution – the ADS Board Link (ABL).
 This provides a bidirectional interface to enterprise PCB tools, enabling ADS to import layouts, schematics and libraries.
 ABL also enables easy transfer of RF schematic and layout designs started in ADS, to enterprise PCB environments for integration into a larger design for floor planning, modification to accommodate physical design constraints, and exportation back to ADS for verification.

 Designers of silicon RFICs can now use ADS 2014 to simulate a design from Cadence Virtuoso with no importing or file translation required because both tools use the same database (see Agilent’s article, p.66 in this issue for more about the benefits of this interoperability).
-For those making measurements with the latest Agilent instruments, ADS 2014 provides enhanced links through an upgraded Command Expert Mode in its Connection Manager (see Figure 1).
+For those making measurements with the latest Keysight instruments, ADS 2014 provides enhanced links through an upgraded Command Expert Mode in its Connection Manager (see Figure 1).

 In today’s design cycles, interoperability extends beyond EDA tools to include information sharing between software and hardware as well as interoperability across multiple hardware platforms.
 Incorporating multiple radios into less space also adds new challenges to device testing.
 The difficulties grow when those radios use sophisticated multiplexing and transmission schemes such as MIMO, space/time coding, beam-forming and carrier aggregation.